mk3-14159/mk3-14159.github.io/docs/Knowledge/Mental Models/Biological/symbiosis.md

 - Cooperation and competition tend to coexist at multiple levels.

 !!!
 Example "Example of sysmbiosis"
-    In a modern economy, businesses often engage in both cooperation and competition within a complex ecosystem:
+    In a modern economy, businesses often engage in both cooperation and competition within a complex ecosystem.